How Do You Calculate Pain and Suffering in Ontario?

 In Ontario, we do things differently.
-Damages for pain and suffering are available in Ontario personal-injury lawsuits, but they are much more limited than what is available for our southern neighbours.
+Damages for pain and suffering might be available in Ontario personal injury lawsuits, but they are much more limited than what is available for our southern neighbours.

 - Pecuniary damages are damages that can be easily quantified, because they result in a bill (e.g., medical expenses) or a change in income (e.g., lost wages).

 - Non-pecuniary damages are not so easily quantified.
 They include items such as pain and suffering or disfigurement.
 You don’t receive a bill for such things, and they don’t directly affect your income.